amabdulr/CNWG/9-Plain_Language_Rules_ver_2_0.md

 ---
+### Spelling Mistakes.

+Find any mistakes in spelling.
+Use American English.

+---
 ## Final Reminder: How to Review

 - You must review the document for **each rule**, one at a time, in the order listed (1–21).